2025-2026 Academic Catalog

 CRJU 4700 - Community-Based Field Experience and Seminar (3 Credits)

 Students work in small groups to complete substantive projects for government agencies and community organizations, led by faculty instructor.
 Topics addressed will vary depending on the needs of the community partner.
-Prereq: Completion of CRJU 1000 and CRJU 3100.
-Restriction: Restricted to SPA students.
+Note: Permission of instructor required.
+Please contact the School of Public Affairs for more information.
+Restriction: Restricted to students in the School of Public Affairs.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade